CaskProtocol/cask-lightpaper/protocol-fees.md

 **Example:**

 Provider has 1,000 monthly subscribers on a plan paying 20 USDC/month and is staking 300,000 CASK.
+The chain has a **Transaction Fee Rate Min** fee of 1%, and a **Transaction Fee Rate Max** fee of 2%.

 The fee discount is calculated as:

 **Load Factor** = $$365 \over Subscription Plan Days$$= 12